ibm-cloud-docs/billing-usage/bp_billing.md

 Follow our best practices to track costs and automate billing in {{site.data.keyword.Bluemix}}.
 {:shortdesc}

+## Choose an account type that fits your usage
+{: #choose-account-types}

+{{site.data.keyword.cloud_notm}} has two billable account types, Pay-As-You-Go and Subscription accounts.
+Being billable means that if you have these account types, you can use {{site.data.keyword.cloud_notm}} resources and services that cost money.
+The account type that you choose impacts how you're billed for your resource usage.
+* With Pay-As-You-Go accounts, you're billed monthly for your resource usage.
+You pay only for what you use, with no long-term contracts.
+As your resource usage fluctuates, so does your invoice, similar to a utility bill.
+This account type is a good fit for developers or companies that want to explore the entire {{site.data.keyword.cloud_notm}} catalog but have smaller or variable workloads.
+* With Subscription accounts, you buy a subscription for an amount of credit to spend on resource usage within a certain time period.
+In exchange for this spending commitment, you get a discount on your usage costs.
+For example, you might buy a subscription for $12,000 a year that comes with a 10% discount.
+No matter when you incur usage costs within the year, you get fixed billing for the subscription amount, such as $1,000 a month.
+This account type is ideal for enterprise organizations with large cloud workloads that want the predictability of fixed billing for their financial planning.
+For more information about how subscriptions work, see [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions).

+Each of these account types includes more benefits for your production workloads on {{site.data.keyword.cloud_notm}}, including access to the entire catalog, extra free runtime memory, and support plans.
+For more information, see [Account types](/docs/account?topic=account-accounts).

 ## Track costs for related resources by adding tags
 {:#track-billing-tags}